5t33rp1k3/suckless/README.md

 st: transparency; scrollback with both the mouse and keyboard.

-dmenu: centered; bordered; fuzzy matching; fonts and colours are defined in dmenu's config.h instead of dwm's config.h (functionally identical, but allows you to use a different colour scheme between dwm and dmenu if you want to).
+dmenu: centered; bordered; fuzzy matching; width can be set in config.h; fonts and colours are defined in dmenu's config.h instead of dwm's config.h (functionally identical, but allows you to use a different colour scheme between dwm and dmenu if you want to).
 The scripts folder contains: a web/bookmark searcher, power menu, keyboard layout selector, screen recorder, and a rofi-like window searcher/focuser.
 Please note that some of these scripts need EWMH compatability to work properly, as they involve wmctrl.

 slock: stock.